Putting food on every table

 Logo of Sackville Heights Community Centre with stylized blue hands and pyramid shapes above it, and website www.myshcc.com below.

-Logo for Schools Plus with text in English and French, featuring blue and orange colors and a dotted cross symbol.
+Logo for Schools Plus with text in English and French, featuring blue and orange colours and a dotted plus symbol.

-Logo for Halifax Public Libraries featuring a stylized 'L' made of colored blocks and the text 'Halifax Public Libraries'.
+Logo for Halifax Public Libraries featuring a stylized 'L' made of coloured blocks and the text 'Halifax Public Libraries'.

-Logo with text 'Olegeut Community' and 'Heat Board' beneath, featuring a stylized apple graphic in purple and pink.
+Logo with text 'Cobequid Community Health Board beneath, featuring a stylized apple graphic in purple and pink.

-Logo for Nova Scotia Health featuring a blue swoosh and green maple leaf.
+Logo for Nova Scotia Health featuring blue and green swooshes.

-Countless community members, and past and present HRM Councilors
+As well as Countless community members, and past and present HRM Councillors

 The people who make it all work…